Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 [prerequisites]({{<relref prerequisites>}}) section, the actual Addon development can start.

 Addons are written in TypeScript/JavaScript using NodeJS.
-They communicate with the System Access Point (SysAP) using the "local API" provided by the SysAP.
+They communicate with the System Access Point using the "local API" provided by the System Access Point.
 In principle, the Addon developer can make all calls to the local API manually, see the [local API documentation](https://developer.eu.mybuildings.abb.com/fah_local/) for details.
 However we strongly recommend to use the Node.js based `free-at-home` convenience library that is